dino115/oh-my-embed/README.md

 crawler.provider_for('https://www.youtube.com/watch?v=EErY75MXYXI') # => OhMyEmbed::Providers::Youtube
 ```

-If you have only one provider to use, then you can perform your fetch action directly on the provider too.
+If you want use only a single provider, then you can perform your fetch action directly on the provider too.

 ```ruby
 OhMyEmbed::Providers::Youtube.fetch('https://www.youtube.com/watch?v=EErY75MXYXI')